-The government also submitted answers to interrogatories propounded to Capy, in part, as follows:
+The government also submitted Capy's answers to government interrogatories, in part, as follows:

-Interrogatory 4: In your January 9, 2014, Complaint you state "[We] cannot afford to complete this order."
+Interrogatory 4: In your January 9, 2014, Notice of Appeal/Complaint you state "[W]e cannot afford to complete this order."
 Explain what you meant by "cannot afford to complete this order."